Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 works well when there are a limited number of demonstrations.
 In this framework, a second neural network, the discriminator, is taught to distinguish whether an observation/action is from a demonstration or produced by the agent.
-This discriminator can the examine a new observation/action and provide it a reward based on how close it believes this new observation/action is to the provided demonstrations.
+This discriminator can then examine a new observation/action and provide it a reward based on how close it believes this new observation/action is to the provided demonstrations.